Make Fun Of Life!

 ness that it’s

-the final master touch
+The final master touch

 That makes a pig complete.

-by Walter R. Brooks (Walter Rollin Brooks (1886 - 1958))
+By Walter R. Brooks (Walter Rollin Brooks (1886 - 1958))

 Samantha: What wallows in the mud and carries colored eggs?